thumbnail image

 My background and core competence is systems software engineering, but I love the whole process of building products.
 I've been in startups that have succeeded and others that have failed.
 I enjoy writing code, and understanding how other people will use it.

-I'm VP Open Source Engineering with cloud native security specialists Aqua Security.
-I'm chair of the CNCF's Technical Oversight Committee, and I co-chaired the KubeCon / CloudNativeCon 2018 events in Copenhagen, Shanghai and Seattle.
+I'm Chief Open Source Officer with eBPF pioneers Isovalent, creators of the Cilium project, which provides cloud native networking, observability and security.
+I'm a member of the Open UK Board, and of the CNCF's Governing Board.
+I was chair of the CNCF's Technical Oversight Committee 2019-2022, and I co-chaired the KubeCon / CloudNativeCon 2018 events in Copenhagen, Shanghai and Seattle.

 Away from my desk

-When I'm not working you'll quite likely find me on a bike (in real life or racing on Zwift), at a gig, eating & drinking with friends, doing yoga or drumming.
-I'm a mediocre drummer at best, but it's fun!
+When I'm not working you'll quite likely find me on a bike (in real life or racing on Zwift), at a gig, eating & drinking with friends, doing yoga or making music.

 • Skills